shiburagi/RESTLibrary/README.md

         new Path(
-                null, // null if doesn't have local/dummy data in app "http://jsonplaceholder.typicode.com/posts", // null if the REST API not ready yet RESTManager.METHOD_GET //method of the request
+                null, // null if doesn't have local/dummy data in app "http://jsonplaceholder.typicode.com/posts", // null if the REST API not ready yet RESTManager.METHOD_POST //method of the request
         ),
         login, // POJO
         Login.class,